The Lerch $\Phi$ Analytic Continuation: Abstract

 \section{Abstract}

-We demonstrate how to obtain the analytic continuation of formulae for the Lerch transcendent function, $\Phi(e^m,k,b)$, and the polylogarithm, $\mathrm{Li}_{k}(e^{m})$, that only hold at the positive integers.
-The result are alternative expressions for these functions and their partial sums valid in the complex half-plane, $\Re{(k)}>0$.
+We demonstrate how to extend formulae for the Lerch transcendent function, $\Phi(e^z,k,b)$, and the polylogarithm, $\mathrm{Li}_{k}(e^{z})$, that only hold at the positive integers to the right half of the complex $k$-plane, that is, $\Re{(k)}>0$.
+The same is done for the partial sums of each of these functions.